Civic Innovation

 CVIN 312: Politics and Public Policy

-CVIN 345: Innovative Capacity and Community Development
+CVIN 345: Community Development

 CVIN 350: Special Topics